 The only thing you require is a bit of patience to set up the saw properly before carrying out the cut.
 If you can display that patience, this tool alone will meet a significant portion of your woodworking needs.

 Usually, a circular saw has two handles.
 The rear handle has the safety switch and the trigger switch.
-The front handle is meant to add stability while cutting and also allow you to guide the blade of make curved cuts.
+The front handle is meant to add stability while cutting and also allow you to guide the blade to make curved cuts.
 The bottom part is known as the show or the baseplate that lets you set the tool on a solid surface while cutting.
 It also allows you to set the depth and angle of your cut.

 A blade guard is surrounding the blade that will stop the blade from potentially harming you and protect the blade when you leave it lying around.
 Thanks to the smooth hinge the blade guard will automatically open while making a cut and you don't have to remove it manually.